 With a fresh voice and insightful analysis, Majumdar speaks to audiences about the characters in her novel, her perspective as a writer from the diaspora, and the troubling conditions in both her current home and her country of origin that led her to tell this story.
 In lectures and workshops tailored to aspiring writers, she also discusses her craft, from the overlapping relationship between writer and editor to the project of writing politically-engaged fiction in a time of crisis.

 Majumdar was born and raised in Kolkata, India.
 She moved to the United States to attend college at Harvard University, followed by graduate school in social anthropology at Johns Hopkins University.
 She works as an editor at Catapult, and lives in New York City.
-A Burning is her first book.

 A Burning: Politically Engaged Fiction in a Time of Crisis